Profile updated 16/04/21

 Read all about it here.

-Let me talk you through that fascinating story as we tour round Savile Row, Piccadilly and Jermyn Street.
-My specialism is small and independent artesan brands, often located in unusual and off the beaten track places.
-I can open the doors to bespoke family tailors (like Soho's Peckham Rye), specialist shoe makers (like Joseph Cheaney and Sons); heritage workwear brands (like M.C.Overalls or Thomas Farthing) and fashion forward international brands (like Prada).
+Let me talk you through that fascinating story as we tour round Savile Row, Piccadilly and Jermyn Street - once the spiritual home of Regency dandy Beau Brummell.
+The popularity of TV programmes like Peaky Blinders has increased interest in heritage clothing.
+I specialise in small and independent artisan brands, often located in unusual and off-the-beaten-track places.
+I can open the doors to bespoke family tailors (like Soho's Peckham Rye), specialist shoe makers (like Joseph Cheaney and Sons); heritage workwear brands (like M.C.Overalls or Private White VC) and fashion forward and international brands (like Ozwald Boeteng).

 I love the big names like Gucci, Prada and Paul Smith.
-My passion however is for small and independent artesan brands.
-I can open the doors to bespoke family tailors (like Soho's Peckham Rye), specialist shoe makers (like Joseph Cheaney and Sons); heritage workwear brands (like M.C.Overalls, Private White VC or Thomas Farthing) and fashion forward brands (like Billionaire Boys Club).
-I have advised a number of private clients in my capacity as personal shopper.
+My true passion however is for small and independent artisan brands.
+I can open the doors to bespoke family tailors; specialist shoe makers (like Joseph Cheaney and Sons); heritage workwear brands (like M.C.Overalls, Private White VC or Thomas Farthing) and fashion forward brands (like Billionaire Boys Club).
+I have advised a number of private clients in my capacity as stylist and personal shopper.

 |London Areas in Depth||